-The Department proposes to amend new N.J.A.C.
+The Department proposes to amend what would be newly recodified N.J.A.C.
 6A:20-1.1(a)2, which establishes the supervision of adult education assessment testing as one of the Department's responsibilities.
 The Department proposes to replace "adult education assessment testing" with "NJHSEA testing centers" because the Department oversees the testing centers that administer NJSHEAs rather than the actual testing.

-The Department proposes to amend new N.J.A.C.
+The Department proposes to amend what would be newly recodified N.J.A.C.
 6A:20-1.1(a)3, which charges the Department with evaluating college transcripts of persons applying for a State-issued high school diploma.
 The Department proposes to add "pursuant to N.J.A.C.
-6A:20-1.4(a)2" to cross-reference the rule that allows for the awarding of a State-issued high school diploma based on 30 college credits.
+6A:20-1.4(a)2" to cross-reference the paragraph that allows for the awarding of a State-issued high school diploma based on 30 college credits.

-The Department proposes new N.J.A.C.
+The Department proposes creating new N.J.A.C.
 6A:20-1.1(a)5 to establish as one of the Department's responsibilities the review of data on adults without high school diplomas to help ensure programming is meeting their needs.